techthevote/techthevote.github.io/faq.md

 ### Why does early voting matter?
 {: .question }

-Experts expect nearly 40% of ballots will likely be cast early this election.
+Analysts expect 35-40% of ballots will likely be cast early this election.
 In 2012, [32% of ballots nationwide](http://www.huffingtonpost.com/michael-p-mcdonald/a-modest-early-voting-ris_b_3430379.html){:target="_blank"} were cast early.
-In 2014, 60% of California ballots were early.
+In 2014, [60% of California ballots](http://www.sos.ca.gov/elections/historical-absentee/){:target="_blank"} were early.
 Note there is early in-person voting (which doesn’t usually require extra steps beyond registration) and absentee or mail-in voting (which typically has additional requirements).

 ---